SaaS lead generation…

 Make webinars part of your strategy

-Nowadays running webinars is such a great and constructive lead generation tactic that there is no need for long discussions on how effective they are for driving your SaaS company growth.
+Nowadays running webinars is such a great and constructive SaaS lead generation tactic that there is no need for long discussions.
 We are just eager to mention some helpful tips for your SaaS company to run an impressive webinar.
 Firstly, inform your audience about your webinar in advance so that they manage their time and anticipate your event.
-In order to engage more and more interested people, make sure you ”decorate” your pre-webinar campaign with exciting content and pose “dramatic” questions.
+To engage more people, make sure you ”decorate” your pre-webinar campaign with exciting content and pose “dramatic” questions.

-- You can answer questions, educate your audience, share experience and stories (choose the signature format your audience will love)
+- Answer questions, educate your audience, share experience and stories (choose the signature format your audience will love)

-- You can host your sessions whether weekly or monthly (do it regularly)
+- Host your sessions whether weekly or monthly (do it regularly)

-- You can use Youtube Live Streaming to save money (it’s free)
+- Use Youtube Live Streaming to save money (it’s free)

-- You can generate webinar ideas from an already written piece of content or write a new content based on the webinar (recycle your content)
+- Generate webinar ideas from an already written piece of content.
+Or write a new content based on the webinar (aka recycle your content)

-- You should choose the right day and hour to reach maximum engagement (e.g. working hours are not the best option)
+- Choose the right day and hour to reach maximum engagement (e.g. working hours are not the best option)

 Don’t forget that webinars are a source of quality audience engagement and data.
 Your audience will get acquainted with you personally, and you will inspire trust with your presence.
 Brush up your presentation and speaking skills if you want to be more confident.